 What our readers think of Squarespace

 Squarespace generally achieves high user satisfaction rates.
 People we’ve talked to like their support documents and videos, template designs and the SEO features.
-Not everybody finds it very easy to use, and users who have used other website builders like Wix or Weebly generally found Squarespace’s learning curve a bit steeper.
+Not everybody finds it very easy to use, and users who have used other simple website builders like Wix or Weebly generally found Squarespace’s learning curve a bit steeper.

 Who should use Squarespace?